MarvinWank/vog/README.md

 The properties are similar to those of the Enum.
 The `values` object follows the `"identifier": "datatype"` syntax.
 Notice that you may also define nullable types and object types.
-You have to provide the namespace to the object, but in this case, "DietStyle" hast the same namespace as "Recipe
+You have to provide the namespace to the object, but in this case, "DietStyle" hast the same namespace as "Recipe"
-"